ur-technology/go-ur/README.md

 [Installation Instructions](https://github.com/ur-technology/go-ur/wiki/Building-Ethereum)
 on the Ethereum wiki and replace eth with ur, Ethereum with UR, etc.

-Building geth requires both a Go and a C compiler.
+Building gur requires both a Go and a C compiler.
 You can install them using your favourite package manager.
 Once the dependencies are installed, run

-    make geth
+    make gur

 or, to build the full suite of utilities: